tm70/peuler_public/README.md

-# peuler_public
+# Project Euler Problems 1-100
-Project Euler 1-100
+Solutions to Problems 1-100 on Project Euler.
+Solutions to problems 101+ are in a seperate, private repo to respect the wishes of the Project Euler team.